segmentio/segment-docs/src/personas/computed-traits.md

 Computed Traits allow you to quickly create user or account-level calculations that Segment keeps up-to-date over time.

 These can be computations like the `total_num_orders` a customer has completed, the `lifetime_revenue` of a customer, the `most_frequent_user` to determine which user is most active in an account, or the `unique_visitors_count` to assess how many visitors from a single domain.
-These computations are based on your events and event properties that you are sending through Segment on the [page](/docs/connections/spec/page/) and [track](/docs/connections/spec/track) calls.
+These computations are based on your events and event properties that you send through Segment on the [Page](/docs/connections/spec/page/) and [Track](/docs/connections/spec/track) calls.

 ## Types of Computed Traits